 In case you are moving to live in Spain and not just on holiday you will need to take a Spanish driving license not later than 12 months after your arrival to the country.

 Yes, you can drive your own car in Spain but your plate should include a sticker indicating the country of origin.
-In case of cars from the European Union the EU flag displayed on the plates of each country is enough.
+In the case of cars from the European Union, the EU flag displayed on the plates of each country is enough.

 In case you plan to stay longer than 6 months in Spain you will need to register your car in Spain in which case your plate will be removed.

 How old do you have to be to rent cars in Spain?

 Many informative pages online state that the minimum age to rent a car in Spain is 21 years old; however this is not always the case!
 There are car rental companies such as SIXT which allow 18 year olds, who have their license for at least 1 day, to rent cars during their holiday in Spain.
 This being said, if you are under 23 years old, there is a surcharge per day which indeed raises the rental price of the car by a small amount.